 Running The Test Case:

 Hola!
-It should work fine and you should see some output with green marks, that means success!
-Here is an example screenshot with few more test cases:
+It should work fine, and you should see some output with green marks, which means success!
+Here is an example screenshot with a few more test cases:

 Extra Tips:

-As you just ran your first test, you can go ahead to add few more.
+As you just ran your first test, you can go ahead and add a few more.
 However, I would like to add two simple tips that will help you be one step ahead.

-Add a test script on package.json: You should have a set script set up with in package.json, something like below:
+Add a test script on package.json: You should have a set script set up within package.json, something like the below:

-Set up your project for scan all sub-directories too: By default, mocha will run the test scripts which are on current directories, but won’t for sub directories.
+Set up your project to scan all sub-directories, too: By default, mocha will run the test scripts which are on current directories but won’t for subdirectories.
 It can be easily fixed by adding a new file named ‘mocha.opts’ and adding ‘recursive’ option in it as below:

 --recursive